okeeffed/dennisokeeffe-blog/content/blog/2020-12-24-setting-up-dynamodb-on-your-local-machine.md

 ---
-title: Setting up DynamoDB on your local machine
+title: Using DynamoDB on your local with NoSQL Workbench
-description: Learn how to play around with DynamoDB locally
+description: Learn how to play around with DynamoDB locally and use NoSQL Workbench to plan out your work
 date: "2020-12-24"
 ---